 Lynn Redgrave’s reading of the first Inkwork Trilogy Book, Inkheart by Cornelia Funke was wonderful, and then Brendan Fraiser took over for Inkspell (who also narrated Dragon Rider, another book of Funke’s) after being in the movie adaption of Inkheart, it was a pretty fun movie 🙂

 Mandy William’s narration of Heather Dixon’s Entwined is wonderous, her accent fits the main character well.

 Anything by Full Cast Audio is good, I’ve listened to The Light Princess by George Macdonald (there’s a song in here too!) and Princess Academy by Shannon Hale (I’m pretty sure The Goose Girl Series has a full cast as well.)

-Graceling – The first book in the Seven Kingdoms Trilogy by Kristen Cashore (Personally to me, it’s a duology, Fire is a companion and isn’t really necessary -and sooo boring!- Bitterblue is more a direct sequel.)
+Graceling – The first book in the Seven Kingdoms Trilogy by Kristen Cashore (Personally to me, it’s a duology, Fire is a companion and isn’t really necessary, Bitterblue is more a direct sequel.)

 His Dark Materials Series by Philip Pullman